NafisNoorNabil/React/README.md

 # Practice
-- Making cards in react
+- creating list items
+- use of states
+- creating a counter
+- deleting items from a list
+- making components
 - use of props
-- creating list items

 # Color Picker